deephaven/deephaven-js-plugins/README.md

 ```
 START_OPTS="-Ddeephaven.jsPlugins.resourceBase=<js-plugins-path>/deephaven-js-plugins" ./gradlew server-jetty-app:run
 ```
-The deephaven ide can then be opened at http://localhost:10000/ide/, with your plugins ready to use.
+The deephaven IDE can then be opened at http://localhost:10000/ide/, with your plugins ready to use.